 The law does however recognise that a person cannot be expected to carefully weigh up the amount of force which is suitable to be used in an imminent situation and therefore if a person uses no more force than they honestly believed to be necessary, this is a strong indication that they have acted lawfully.

-Self defence is a highly complex area of the law.
-If you are in a position whereby you may have a case where self defence could be an issue, it is vital that you seek specialist legal advice from qualified experts.
+Self-defence is a highly complex area of the law.
+If you are in a position whereby you may have a case where self-defence could be an issue, it is vital that you seek specialist legal advice from qualified experts.
 At Lawtons we have the necessary experience and expertise to deal with cases of this nature.
+We can detail the advantages and disadvantages associated with raising self-defence in support of your not guilty plea.

 Get in touch with us to discuss the specifics of your individual case.